mathob/ClinSV/README.md

 To mark variants affecting user defined candidate genes, a [gene list](misc/testGene.ids) list has to be placed into the project folder and named "testGene.ids".
 Gene names have to be as in ENSEMBL GRCh37.

-# ClinSV version 1.1.0
-ClinSV version 1.1.0 is currently under development and aims to make major usability improvements such as:
- - Ability to use both GRCh37 and GRCh38 reference genomes
- - Support for hg19 style chromosome names for v37 or v38 reference genomes
- - XML bug fixes to correct publicly hosted resource files

-Its development is kept track in this [issue](https://github.com/KCCG/ClinSV/issues/27#issue-1248950365) with most usability improvements implemented, however its is still buggy.
-Its docker container can be pulled from:

-`docker pull containerregistrypubliccb.azurecr.io/clinsv:v1.1-dev`.

-Usage information for new features is currently shown in linked enhancement issues in the main development issues described previously.

 ### Compile dependencies from source
 see [INSTALL.md](INSTALL.md)